endojs/endo/packages/patterns/README.md

 ```

 See [types.js](./src/types.js) for the definitions of these new types and (at typedefs `PatternMatchers` and `GuardMakers`) the methods of the exported `M` namespace object.

+## Invariants

+Any Passable value is a possibly-empty tree of `passStyleOf`-level containers (CopyArray, CopyRecord, CopyTagged) in which each node may be extended with an arbitrary number of non-container Passable leaves (an isolated non-container Passable is a sole leaf of an empty tree).
+If no leaf is a Capability (i.e., a Remotable or Promise), then the Passable value is Data --- it carries only immutable information, without any connection to external references or unforgeable identity.

+Guards do not yet exist as distinct kinds, so we ignore them for now.
+TODO: Expand this if kinds expand to include guards.

+As mentioned above, `keyEQ` is pass-invariant: if passing `xa` from vatA to vatB arrives as `xb`, and likewise `ya` and `yb`, then `keyEQ(xa,ya)` iff `keyEQ(xb,yb)`.
+And because we do not wish to give Promises, Errors, or unrecognized CopyTagged values any useful pass-invariant equality, a Key may not include any of those.

+These conditions all apply to Patterns as well.
+The differences are:
+   * A Pattern can contain Matchers, but a Key cannot.
+All Keys are Patterns, but Patterns that include Matchers are not Keys.
+   * A non-Key value (including a non-Key Pattern), cannot be an element of a CopySet or CopyBag, or a key of a CopyMap.

+Patterns are pass-invariant Passable decidable synchronous predicates over Passables that may be used by mutually suspicious parties, and therefore cannot be user-extensible by code predicates.
+In several ways including this one, Patterns feel much like conventional types.